 This section provides new users with a set of run-through tasks to familiarise themselves with the Zantiks unit.
 We recommend that users conduct this run through after they have set up the Zantiks unit and familiarised themselves with the Zantiks Control Console (the unit's home page) and the Zanscripts & uploading services functions.

 Familiarise yourself with the unit

 Some of these demo scripts will require assets.
 Check that any assets included in the script can be found in the Assets Directory folder which is found under the Administration section (#4 in the image below) on the Home page of the Control Console.
 Download each pre-loaded image to ensure it is correctly loaded.

 To start to familiarise yourself:

-- With the AD unit: first insert the testing tank into the recessed area above the screen in the system ensuring it is slotted securely in this area.
+- With the AD unit: first insert the testing tank/cage into the recessed area above the screen in the system ensuring it is slotted securely in this area.

-- With the MWP unit: insert a multiwell plate or petri dish on the supplied stand and then insert the stand with plate into the recessed area at the bottom of the chamber, or place the supplied stand in the recessed area.
-Take care that all the stand's legs slot into the recessed area.
-Then place the multiwell plate onto the stand, ensuring it is slotted securely in place.
+- With the MWP unit: place a multiwell plate or petri dish on the supplied stand and then insert the stand with plate into the recessed area at the bottom of the chamber.
+Take care that all the stand's legs are slotted into the recessed area.
+For best results, push the stand to the back and left of the recessed area.

-- Click Capture Image to take a still image of the camera’s current view.
+- Capture Image (#9 in image above) will take a still image of the camera’s current view.

-- You can find this image in the Media Directory by going to the home page and clicking the Media Directory link in the bottom left corner of the Administration section.
+- This image can be found in the Media Directory (#5 in image above) on the home page in the bottom left corner of the Administration section.

-- The file named “capture.jpg” located at the top of this page is the image you have just captured.
+- The file will be named “capture.jpg”, located at the top of this page.

 - With the AD unit: You can configure the various inserts inside the tank and take pictures to see the many ways the tank can be set up.